-Our Credit Union is a member of the Irish Credit Bureau (ICB), and is also required to report the status of outstanding loans on a monthly basis to the Central Credit Register.
+Our Credit Union is a member of the Irish Credit Bureau (ICB) and the arrears position on loans is reported on a monthly basis.
+We are also obliged to report the status of outstanding loans on a monthly basis to the Central Credit Register (CCR).
 Borrowers should be aware that failing to make their agreed repayments will have a negative impact on their capability to obtain credit in the future.